 The following pages give detailed information about program requirements for the Master's and Ph.D., as well as extensive guidelines about the admissions process.
 To gain a sense of the graduate program's expectations and culture, we recommend that interested students review the information contained here and in the Current Students section of the website, as well as that in the pages of individual faculty members.
 Applicants for the Non-Degree program can find the best answers to their questions here.

-The following documents contain information on some of the period and genre sub-fields within the English Department:
+The following documents, formatted for printing, contain information on some of the period and genre sub-fields within the English Department:

 Prospective students may direct any further questions about our programs to the Graduate Program Assistant at email@example.com.

 Global Midwest Workshop: Toward a Digital Archive of 1960s and 70s Poetry and Print Culture

 August 22, 2014 • 10:00 AM - 5:00 PM